IKATS/ikats.github.io/features.md

 With IKATS, you can load timeseries data in different **DataSets** associated with metadata.
 * Timeseries dedicated
 * Import/export data values
-* Automatically stores all intermediary workflow results.
+* Automatically store all intermediary workflow results.